 An interview with an existing customer or industry expert can make great content for your marketing strategy.
 Just make sure it’s conducted well by an interviewer asking the right kind of insightful questions.
 A marketing interview is all about establishing yourself as an authority in your field of expertise.

 But after your interview has been recorded, then comes the more challenging task.
 It’s time to turn the interview into meaningful written content for your website.
-Fortunately for you, we have various tips that can help ensure your published interview has special value with those who read it.
+Fortunately for you, we have various tips that can help ensure your published interview has special value to those who read it.

 The trick is to polish up the conversation you recorded to make it super engaging to read!
 No one will continue scrolling down to read the content of a dull interview.
-Here’s our 5 step guide.
+Here’s our 5-step guide.

 Step 1.
 Format your conversation correctly